-B.8.4.2.
+B.9.6.
 Risk register

 This covers all risks that might impact the company.
 Taking the form of risk mapping, all identified risks inherent to the company's activities are included.
 Risks are reassessed and risk management improved annually.
-The mapping of major risks is ratified by the Board of Directors and presented to the Management Committee.
+The mapping of major risks is presented to the Audit & Risk Committee and then ratified by the Board of Directors.
+It's also shared with the Management.

-B.8.4.3.
+B.9.7.
 Own risk and solvency assessment